bigdataprocessor/bigdataprocessor2/README.md

 Open datasets acquired with Luxendo light sheet microscopes.
 Motivation: Luxendo uses an open-source hdf5 based file format.
 We added convenience functionality for opening those files without the need to enter a complex regular expression.

-***Open > Open Leica DSL Tiff Planes...***
+***Open > Open Leica DSL TIFF Planes...***
 Open datasets acquired with Leica DSL microscopes, choosing “Auto-Save, Data type: Tif, Compression: Uncompressed” as an option (Leica’s proprietary file format is called .lif, which we do not currently support).
-Motivation: While the Tiff file format is open source, Leica’s naming scheme would require entering a complex regular expression and we thus implemented this convenience opening functionality.
+Motivation: While the TIFF file format is open source, Leica’s naming scheme would require entering a complex regular expression and we thus implemented this convenience opening functionality.